 About Me

 I am an economist by training and interested in the evaluation of healthcare policies and clinical interventions, with a focus on vulnerable sub-populations.
 I have long-standing experience in the use of administrative and claims data and application of causal models for observational data.
 I have collaborated on cost and cost-effectiveness evaluation of clinical interventions at the provider level.
-My ongoing studies examine the impact of the Affordable Care Act insurance expansions on disparities in healthcare access and outcomes, unintended consequences of CMS performance-based payment programs, and the effects of the ambulance diversion on disparities in access to ED care.
+My ongoing studies examine the impact of the Affordable Care Act insurance expansions on healthcare access and outcomes, unintended consequences of CMS performance-based payment programs, and the effects of the ambulance diversion in access to ED care.
 I also serve as the Director of the Program in Health Services Research.